 The ongoing big issue in the nuclear power industry across the UK is the need to find a long-term solution to the disposal of nuclear waste.
-This is an exceedingly complex issue, but is even more important now that the government has decided to proceed with the construction of new nuclear power plants.
-The purpose of this page is simply to provide links to websites where you can find more information, particularly in relation to the work of the West Cumbria Managing Radioactive Waste Safely (MRWS) Partnership.
-You can read the the Partnership’s final report to the three councils (Cumbria County plus Copeland and Allerdale Boroughs) from this link here.
-All three councils had been due to make this decision on 11 October 2012, but this was postponed until 30 January 2013.
+This is an exceedingly complex issue, but is even more important now that the UK has decided to proceed with the construction of new nuclear power plants.
+The issue is particularly relevant to this area given the seemingly never-ending interest and pressure on locating this repository somewhere in or beneath areas in Cumbria.
+The purpose of this page is to summarise the current situation and to provide links to websites where you can find more information.

 The previous version of this page focused largely on the work of the Managing Radioactive Waste Safely (MRWS) Partnership in West Cumbria.
 Under the system ruling at that time through to mid-2013, Allerdale and Copeland Boroughs were the only areas in the UK that had volunteered to look into the possibility of locating a repository in their areas.
 On 30 January 2013, Allerdale and Copeland Borough Councils voted to continue with the next stage of the MRWS process, but Cumbria County Council voted against proceeding further down this path.
 This meant that the MRWS process in West Cumbria was terminated.
 As there were no other volunteer areas, this decision sent the UK government back to the drawing board to develop a new system for finding a location for this repository